alexjoverm/blog/source/_drafts/Test-Vue-js-Slots-in-Jest.md

 })
 ```

-Since we just wanna test where the messages end up, it's ok to use `<div class="fake-msg"></div>`, in fact it doesn't matter at all.
-So then we can test it:
+Since we just want to test if the messages are rendered, we can search for `<div class="fake-msg"></div>` as follows:

 ```javascript
 it('Messages are inserted in a ul.list-messages element', () => {